 UNESCO and Game of Thrones

-A UNESCO World Heritage Site since 1979, the city came under brutal siege in 1991 during the Homeland War.
-During this time, the aggressors destroyed many of its famous orange-roof buildings.
-Thankfully, life has improved a lot since then.
-The damage has been repaired, and Dubrovnik is now enjoying a huge tourism boom.
+A UNESCO World Heritage Site since 1979, the city came under siege in 1991 in the Homeland War.
+During this time, many of its famous orange-roof buildings were destroyed.
+Thankfully, the damage has been repaired.
+Dubrovnik is now enjoying a huge tourism boom.

 Ah, the walls!
-A million people walk the ancient outer walls of the old town each year – as impregnable as they are impressive.
-Culture, history, tradition, adventure, food, wine, activities and fun – you will find it all in Dubrovnik.
+A million people walk the ancient outer walls of the old town each year.
+Markedly, they remain as impregnable as they are impressive.
+Culture, history, tradition, adventure, food, wine, activities and fun – you’ll find it all in Dubrovnik.
 Let’s begin!

-Depending on when to visit a destination depends a lot on what you are looking to achieve, of course.
-And it is true that your Dubrovnik experience will be very different depending on what time of year you decide to come.
-The city’s rapid rise in popularity means that it is absolutely packed in peak season.
+When to visit a destination depends a lot on what you are looking to achieve, of course.
+And it is true that your Dubrovnik experience will be very different depending on what time of year you come.
+The city’s rapid rise in popularity means it’s absolutely packed in peak season.
 So much so that special counters were introduced to monitor how many people are entering the old town.

-If crowds are not your thing, I would recomment you avoid July and August at a minimum.
-The should months of May and early June, late September and October are much more pleasant in terms of numbers of arrivals, with the added bonus or more temperate climate.
+If crowds are not your thing, avoid July and August.
+Undeniably, May and early June, late September and October are much more pleasant in terms of numbers.
+And there’s the added bonus of a more temperate climate.

 Local authorities have worked hard in recent years to extend the season, both with additional flights and more events.
-I personally really like the city in winter when most tourist businesses are taking a break.
-The restaurant tables, chairs
+And well they might – the city in winter is gorgeous.
+Although, at this time, most tourist businesses are taking a break.
+Restaurant tables, chairs

-But my top tip to see Dubrovnik at its very finest
+Another top tip to see Dubrovnik at its finest

-“Compared to the same locations in Madrid, Paris or Barcelona,” said one, “we are not expensive.”
-Locals do not compare themselves with the rest of Croatia but with top international destinations.
-I asked my Dubrovnik colleague what she thought:
+“Compared to the same locations in Madrid, Paris or Barcelona, we are not expensive,” said one.
+Markedly, locals don’t compare themselves with the rest of Croatia.
+Instead, they compare against other top international destinations.

-Dubrovnik is a LONG way south.
-If you are driving from the rest of Croatia, you will have the curious requirement of having to go through another country.
-This is because Bosnia and Hercegovina received a slice of the Adriatic coastline as part of the 1995 Dayton Agreement.
-This ensured that BiH had access to the sea.
+Compared to the rest of Croatia, Dubrovnik is a LONG way south.
+And, if you’re driving from anywhere else in the country in 2021, you’ll still have to go through another country.
+Because Bosnia and Hercegovina has a thin slice of the Adriatic coast.
+Actually, they got it as part of the 1995 Dayton Agreement.
+It ensured Bosnia and Hercegovina has access to the sea.

-More tourists are flying to the city, as the airport has improved both its facilities and number of flights.
-Many also use the airport for access to
+More tourists than ever are now flying to Dubrovnik.
+Accordingly, the airport has improved facilities and the number of flights.
+Also, many use the airport to access

 1. The old walls

-The famous walls of Dubrovnik have surrounded and protected the citizens of Dubrovnik since the city’s founding prior to the 7th century, with numerous additions and modifications throughout their history, they are deservingly considered to be one of the greatest fortification systems of the Middle Ages, as they were never breached by a hostile army during this time period.
+The famous walls of Dubrovnik have surrounded and protected its citizens since before the 7th century.
+In spite of numerous additions and modifications, they are deservingly considered among the greatest fortification systems of the Middle Ages.
+Indeed, they were never breached by a hostile army during that time.

-In 1979, the old city of Dubrovnik joined the UNESCO list of World Heritage Sites.
 The very oldest systems of fortifications around the town were likely wooden palisades.
-Today’s intact city walls are mainly during the 12th–17th centuries.
-They have long been a source of pride for Dubrovnik for centuries.
+By comparison, today’s intact walls are mainly from the 12th–17th centuries.
+They have long been a source of pride for Dubrovnik.
+Indeed, in 1979, the old city of Dubrovnik joined the list of UNESCO World Heritage Sites.